-Conflict of Laws is a staple course at the Catholic University School of Law, and is a subject tested on the Virginia Bar exam.
+Conflict of Laws is a staple course at The Catholic University of America School of Law, and is a subject tested on the Virginia Bar exam.
 Additionally, Conflict of Laws issues are embedded in other topics on the Multi-state Essay Exam (the MEE is a UBE component), although they do not appear as stand-alone questions.

 If the book isn't available on campus, see the Interlibrary Loan tab in this guide.